thegazettedata/c3charts/readme.md

 </div>
 ```

-Finally, because our CMS strips out attributes, which are very important, we [lazy load](https://github.com/emn178/jquery-lazyload-any) the embed like so:
+Because our CMS strips out attributes, which are very important, we [lazy load](https://github.com/emn178/jquery-lazyload-any) the embed like so:

 ```html
 <div class="lazyload"><!--